ibm-cloud-docs/appid/troubleshooting/ts-attributes.md

 {: #ts-saml-attribute}
 {: troubleshoot}

-You encounter issues with the values your attributes.
+You encounter issues with your attributes.
 {: shortdesc}

 An attribute value exists in a user profile, but it's not associated with the correct attribute.